 Normally when you see the phrase "target panic" in the title of an archery article, you're expecting to hear about an affliction that prevents shooters from hitting the mark.
 This time, however, you're going to hear me lament about the fact that I've finally worn down my backyard bow targets and need to buy a new one quick.
 Turkey season in Ontario is less than a month away, and I need to hone skills dulled by a frigid winter's worth of infrequent shooting.

 That's cause for panic, if you ask me.

 So how do you choose an archery target?
 First, decide what you want it for.

-I'll be shooting at ranges from 3 to 25 yards, so I don't need a huge target.
+I'll be shooting at ranges from 3 to 25 yards, so I don't need a huge archery target.
 Somewhere in the range of 18 inches by 18 inches will probably do just fine.
-And since a target for traditional bows does not typically need to be as substantial as one for compound bows and crossbows, I probably don't need one that's too overbuilt either.
+And since a target for traditional bows does not typically need to be as substantial as one for a compound bow like the Cabela's Insurgent HC RTH Bow Package and crossbows, I probably don't need one that's too overbuilt either.
 That's not saying that I won't opt for a bit more durability, just that I really don't need it for these slower shooting traditional bows.

 You'll notice I haven't mentioned 3-D animal targets.
 That's only because I have access to a good 3-D target course at a nearby range.
 Otherwise, this decision would be even more complex.

 |BlackOut Deer 3-D Target|

 Luckily, it's a rather easy decision.
 For the yard, I just want something I can shoot a couple of dozen or so field-point tipped arrows at every day.
 It's just got to be sturdy enough to stop them and durable enough take thousands of arrows before replacement.